spdx/spdx-spec/chapters/5-snippet-information.md

 **5.7.1** Purpose: This field provides a place for the SPDX document creator to record any relevant background references or analysis that went in to arriving at the Concluded License for a snippet.

-**5.7.2** Intent: Here, the intent is to provide the recipient of the SPDX document with a detailed explanation of how the Concluded License was determined for a Snippet  if it does not match the License Information in File, is marked NOASSERTION, or other helpful information relevant to determining the license of the snippet in a file.
+**5.7.2** Intent: Here, the intent is to provide the recipient of the SPDX document with a detailed explanation of how the Concluded License was determined for a Snippet  if it does not match the License Information in File, is marked `NOASSERTION`, or other helpful information relevant to determining the license of the snippet in a file.

 **5.7.3** Cardinality: Optional, one.

-**5.7.4** Data Format: free form text that can span multiple lines
+**5.7.4** Data Format: Free form text that can span multiple lines

 **5.7.5** Tag: `SnippetLicenseComments:`

-In Tag:value format multiple lines are delimited by <text> .. </text>.
+In `tag:value` format multiple lines are delimited by `<text> .. </text>`.

 Example:

     SnippetLicenseComments: <text>The concluded license was taken from package xyz, from which the snippet was copied into the current file.
     The concluded license information was found in the COPYING.txt file in package xyz.</text>

-**5.7.6 ** RDF: property `spdx:licenseComments` in class `spdx:Snippet`
+**5.7.6 ** RDF: Property `spdx:licenseComments` in class `spdx:Snippet`

 Example: